Omar-YYoussef/Audio_Video_Music_splitter/README.md

-# 🎵 Omar-YYoussef-Audio/Music Splitter 🎶
+#🎵 Vocal Separator: Music & Audio Splitter 🎶

 This Streamlit application allows you to separate vocals from music in audio and video files.
 It uses the Demucs model for source separation and FFmpeg for audio and video processing. 🎧🎬